-When it comes to taking down an old barn, finding the right person for the job is the first hurdle.
+When it comes to taking down an old barn, finding the right person for the job is the first and arguably most important hurdle.

-Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood, but getting someone to answer their phone or call you back in a timely manner can sometimes be easier said than done—an unfortunate truth to the demolition and construction industries, especially in certain cities.
+Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood.

 Once you know which barn removal companies are within a reasonable distance from you, start contacting them.